Energy diplomacy: History

 Soon came other disruptions, albeit smaller, caused by the Iranian revolution of 1979, the Iran-Iraq War of 1980 followed by the first Persian Gulf War in 1990–1991.
 Turbulences on the oil market that disturbed and endangered economies were also caused by the 2003 Iraq invasion, oil price spike of 2007-2008, Russian Ukrainian gas dispute in 2009, and others including smaller disruptions.
-Oil passages are still a global security concern as 40% of all oil transits via four conduits of the straits of Hormuz, Malacca, Rab-el-Mandeb and the Suez Canal.
+Oil passages are still a global security concern as 40% of all oil transits via four conduits of the straits of Hormuz, Malacca, Bab-el-Mandeb and the Suez Canal.
 International Energy Agency (IEA) expects that these quantities will rise from 40% to 60% by 2030.
 Any longer interruption would cause another large-scale economic downfall.

 Therefore, energy diplomacy has entered the domain of foreign policy through the national security passageway.
 Numerous grave national and international risks associated with energy security and energy diplomacy have paved this way and assured that energy is viewed and judged as a security concern, so it acquired all the features of a security issue, and is constantly monitored for level of risk, potential prevention or intervention in the diplomatic field.

 Next to the security path, energy concerns have entered foreign policy considerations via another path, the economy.
 A valid example is Australia, which has in 2018 decided to form a new policy body titled energy diplomacy.
 Australia, being by far the largest global exporter of coal, has only been mildly affected by the shifts on the market and geopolitics of energy, so its security risk concerning energy has not been very high.